chrispsn/mesh/README.md

 - Poor compatibility with standard data formats like CSV (I need to figure out how to integrate a CSV parser without compromising the ability to run Mesh files without Mesh)
 - Poor integration with Electron (such as menu items for New, Open, Save, Save As)

-## Possible enhancements

-- Allow the user to add buttons so they can run functions in the file outside the 'automatic' calculation loop (such as exporting the result of a calculation)
-- Currently we don't distinguish between 'value' and 'formula' cells (that is, prepended wth a `=`).
-This makes entering strings harder and is less familiar to existing spreadsheet users.
-Maybe reintroduce?
-- Windows-native JScript version (so if people can get the JS files onto their machine, they can run Mesh locally)
-- Cloud version
-- Custom themes
-- Optionally use TypeScript or ClojureScript as formula languages.

 ## I want to contribute!

 Awesome!
 Please check out the [contributions guide](CONTRIBUTING.md).
 The codebase is pretty rough right now, so feel free to get in touch via Twitter too.